What to Know Before Renting a Storage Unit

 When trying to decide which size storage unit to choose, go for the smallest unit available.
 This will save you money, while also curbing the temptation to continually add more stuff to the space.
 Obviously, you have to pick a space that is big enough for all of your stuff, but if you can, think about how you can most efficiently store the items.
 You might have to disassemble furniture or use a ladder to stack boxes from the floor to the ceiling, but it will end up saving you money.

 Lastly, you should calculate and understand the costs of your storage unit lease.
 Our movers in Raleigh, NC, suggest reading over the contract entirely and fully understanding the facility’s pricing before signing your name on the dotted line.
-It’s important to understand whether there is a minimum lease length, what your monthly cost will be exactly and how long those costs are guaranteed to remain the same.
+It’s important to understand whether there is a minimum lease length, what your monthly cost will be exactly and how long those costs are set to remain the same.
 You may also want to look into whether you want to and/or how to insure the contents in your storage unit.
 Some storage facilities offer insurance, but your homeowners insurance may already cover some of your items.
 It’s just always better to be safe than sorry when it comes to the safety of your belongings.